Prapthi564/MPPC23-Power-Apps/lab1/README.md

 A recent addition to the Power Platform CLI is the ability to list and update Dataverse settings.
 This means that you can change the settings that are normally only available through the UI.
 In this task, you will learn how to change the settings.

 #### Task 10.1 List Dataverse settings

+In this task, you will list and filter Dataverse settings in the Dev environment using the Power Platform CLI.
+This helps you inspect key configuration options, such as audit settings, to better understand and manage environment behavior.

 1. Ensure you run the command below to switch to the `Dev` environment.
 Since you selected **Prod** in the previous task, the current environment is still set to **Prod**.